mojito9542/Trending_repos/README.md

 # Trending_repos
-java code to get the trending repos from github
+An app to get the trending repos from github